ianyfchang/QPC/README.md

 ```

 ### Input bulk RNA-seq normalization
-Raw read count without transformation or data transformed by TMM or log normalization are recommend to be used for QPC-GBM deconvolution.
+Raw read count without transformation or data transformed by TMM or log normalization are recommend to be used for GBM deconvolution.
 An example of the input data is shown below: a gene × sample gene expression matrix.
 ```R
 dim(data)